open-sd/opensd/README.md

 ## Usage
 TODO

-Once you build the project binaries, you can run.
+Build the binaries, then run the daemon.
 Again, make sure the user that runs this has access to the Steam Deck gamepad hidraw nodes AND the uinput device, or it it will fail.

 If your permissions are correct, run from a terminal:
 ```